 In addition, we’ll add sprinkles on the bread to make it more bright and happy-looking.

 - 1/2 cup of sour cream

 - 600 g (21 oz) dairy butter

 - sprinkles (for decoration)

-Cool the pre-dough using 250 ml of preheated milk, 1/4 cup of sugar and 1 cup of flour.
-Let the mixture cool and add 1 egg, yeast, and sugar.
+Cool the pre-dough using 250 ml of preheated milk, 50-55 g (2 oz) sugar and 160 g (5,5 oz) of flour.
+Let the mixture cool and add 1 egg, and yeast.
 Mix everything carefully and put the mass in a warm place for 2 hours.

 Then add 5 whipped eggs, 9 raw yolks combined with 1/2 kg (1,1 lb) of sugar.
 Stir in sour cream, dairy butter, and milk.
 Knead the dough and put it in a warm place for 3 hours.

 Then add the remaining flour, raisins, vanilla, and salt.
 Knead the dough again and let it rise.
 Arrange the dough in baking molds, filling 1/3 each of them.
-Bake paska in an oven until golden.
+Bake Easter bread in an oven until golden.

 Let’s cook the topping.
-Whip 2 eggs with sugar and cover baked paska with the prepared topping.
+Whip 2 eggs with sugar and cover baked bread with the prepared topping.
 Then add sprinkles above.

 Enjoy your meal!